Improving Public Access

 - If successful you must build the path and infrastructure exactly as stated in the contract and in the capital items specification and requirements document. (note that a photographic record is required for most capital items).

 - Once built you can claim for payment, the path may be inspected and if all is in order payment is made (this process is led by SGRPID).

 Improving Public Access (IPA) projects may be small scale, to enhance a single path or they may tackle larger network improvements or long distance paths.

 The aim of the Improving Public Access item is to support new and upgraded paths for public use, providing:

 - improved links and connectivity

 - improved path conditions

-- barrier-free access for all
+- accessible paths for all

 This item is available across all rural areas of Scotland, which is defined as land other than settlements with a population of over 3000.